southoz/ArkOS-G80CA-MB/README.md

 Spent a minute trying to figure it out, then it all came flooding back like a bad case of PTSD.

-Image is the archived [ArkOS-K36](https://github.com/AeolusUX/ArkOS-K36) with an updated DTB and some controller tweaks to make it work with the G80CA-MB

-Spent a bit of time on external Wireless Adapters, and the OTG port doesn't provide enough power even for low-end wireless N adapters.
+Tried a number of external Wireless Adapters, and the OTG port doesn't provide enough power even for low-end wireless N adapters.
 The RL8188EU drivers are installed in the image so that dongle may work.

+Decompiled multiple DTB files attempting to find one with the function button, which is supposed to map to zed_keyboard SDL object rather than play_joystick.
+Updated the node with all differnt combinations of the gpio pins but was not able to get it to respond in evtest.

+Panel 9 DTB Files are located [here](https://github.com/southoz/ArkOS-G80CA-MB/tree/main/DTB/Panel%209), however, I have no idea if they will work on a G80CA-MB V1.2 with Panel 9